youweit/DCLazyInstantiate/README.md

 ```

 ## Usage

+Move yout cursor to the property you want to generate lazy instantiation.
 ### In Xcode

 ```
 Xcode -> Edit -> DCLazyInstantiate
 ```

 ### DCLazyInstantiate Shortcut (default)

 ```
 Shift + Cmd + -
 ```

 You can change the shortcut in Settings, `Xcode -> Edit -> DCLazyInstantiate -> Settings`.

 ## Todo